alainamstutz/MOCA-DAWA/MOCA-DAWA.html.md

+size = number of individuals in a cluster

+y = number of individual-level successes (binary=1) observed in the cluster, i.e., represents the number of individuals in that cluster who received an AB prescription.

-### **(2.3) Simulate power under varying assumptions, using cluster-level analysis with simple unweighted t-test ("clan")**
+## **(2.3) Simulate power, using cluster-level analysis approach**

 NOTES:

--   Use cluster-level analysis (unweighted t-test on log-odds, with 0.5 continuity correction, as per guidance according to Thompson & Leyrat & al -\> "clan" command), next chapter use GLMM
+-   Use cluster-level analysis (unweighted t-test on log-odds, with 0.5 continuity correction, as per guidance according to Thompson & Leyrat & al -\> "clan" command)

--   Keep gamma distribution throughout
+-   Keep gamma distribution, simulate 500-1000 trials

--   Allow for variation in key parameters: number of clusters, mean cluster size, control proportion, intervention proportion, ICC, and random effect distribution.

--   Repetitions per scenario: 1000-5000 simulated trials

-#### **(2.3.1) Create function**
+### **(2.3.1) Create function**